Rudys212/Homework-05-Work-Day-Scheduler/README.md

 ---

-- User would enter tasks items into the description area of each time-block
+- User will enter tasks items into the description area of each time-block
 - Then press the button on the right side to save the task into the planner

 ![Day Planner Screenshot](./assets/images/screenshot.png)